 Here are some tips for having your next quarterly planning session if some (or all) of you team members have to join remotely:

 - Use video.
 Even if some of you are in the same room, have everyone join the virtual meeting with a webcam turned on.
 This will keep you all more engaged throughout the meeting and make it less tempting to multitask.
 This will allow you to read the body language of the participants and be able to encourage participation.
+The large group should feel as personal as it can be as it will help facilitate problem solving, which is the main reason you've invited the leadership team.

 - Rethink your meeting agenda.
 Don’t just push through the agenda as planned.
 Give the session more thought, and adjust the agenda to maximize the time and effectiveness of your team.
 You might decide to spend more time on the discussions portion of the day to work through opportunities and threats related to COVID-19 and less time on another agenda item that’s not as pressing (maybe you finish that Core Customer discussion next quarter, for example).
 If the thought of doing two straight days virtually is just too daunting, can you break your meeting up over the course of the week?
 Maybe plan multiple 2-3 hour blocks for virtual planning instead of two straight days to break it up.

 - Take more frequent breaks.
-In an in person meeting, it’s easier to look away from the screens, stand up when you need to, take a quick coffee or bio break.
+In an in-person meeting, it’s easier to look away from the screens, stand up when you need to, take a quick coffee or bio break.
 Your remote participants need more structured breaks.
 If you need to, remind everyone to stand up, do some stretching, and walk around a little every couple of hours at least.
 This is important for a successful virtual meeting as it will keep the energy up for the team.

 - Start with virtual participants.
 If you are going around the room round-robin style to share something as a group, always start with the virtual participants first.
 This ensures they aren’t forgotten and feel included and tuned in to the meeting.
 It is always best practice to ask open ended questions to encourage them to open up early.
 We often recommend opening up the meeting with sharing a story of one of your core values.